Confidential planning brief Landlord opportunity No public walk-in traffic

 Minimum viable Phase 1 build-out target

-Starter GPU / AI compute $25K-$60K Minimum useful AI inference, automation, creative generation, and early AdPrompt.Ai capacity without buying a full GPU fleet up front.
+Starter GPU / AI compute$25K–$60KMinimum useful AI inference, automation, and creative generation — early AdPrompt.Ai capacity without a full GPU fleet up front.

-CPU / storage / networking for AdChain + AdToken $6K-$18K Verification nodes, indexing, storage, monitoring, APIs, and supporting network operations.
+CPU / storage / networking$15K–$45KAdChain and AdToken verification, indexing, storage, monitoring, and supporting network services.

-UPS, access control, monitoring, fire/code review, contingency $10K-$20K Basic resilience, safety, monitoring, access control, code items, and a lean contingency reserve.
+Security, monitoring, fire / code review, contingency$10K–$20KBasic resilience, safety, monitoring, access control, code items, and a lean contingency reserve.

-Estimated minimum viable Phase 1 total $65K–$175K Assumes a pilot-scale deployment using existing building capacity where possible; major service upgrades would be quoted separately.
+Estimated minimum viable Phase 1 total$65K–$175KAssumes a pilot-scale deployment using existing building capacity where possible; major service upgrades quoted separately.

 Lean Phase 1 principle: start with the smallest safe and useful deployment, support AdPrompt.Ai plus AdChain / AdToken anchor workloads, and defer larger GPU purchases, full redundancy, and major electrical or cooling expansion until utilization is proven.